bramstroker/homeassistant-powercalc/README.md

 To calculate power consumption a lookup is done into CSV data files.

-Depending on the supported color modes of the light the integration expects multiple CSV files here:
+Depending on the supported color modes of the light the integration expects one or more CSV files here:
  - hs.csv.gz (hue/saturation, colored lamps)
  - color_temp.csv.gz (color temperature)
  - brightness.csv.gz (brightness only lights)